ivanitlearning/AWS-Associate-Courses/SAA-C02.md

-# 1. SAA-C02 Notes
+# SAA-C02 Notes

 These are my own notes based on the fork from [alozano-77's repo](https://github.com/alozano-77/AWS-SAA-C02-Course).
+Interspersed within are marked references to SOA-C02 content.

-**Table of Contents**
+# **Table of Contents**

 - [1.2.
 AWS-Fundamentals](#12-aws-fundamentals)
 - [1.3.
 IAM-Accounts-AWS-Organizations](#13-iam-accounts-aws-organizations)